ERP or On-Premise ERP – What you Need to Know

-If your ERP is hosted on public cloud, it usually limits the customization (programming) that you can perform during your implementation.
-This is similar to staying in public housing; you can’t just change the design of your home without approval.
-So, if your ERP solution require higher degree of customization or integration to other external systems, you will have to check if there is any restriction on public cloud hosted ERP or private cloud may be more appropriate.
+If your ERP is hosted on a public cloud, it usually limits the customization (programming) that you can perform during your implementation.
+This is similar to staying in public housing; you can’t just change the design of your house without approval.
+Always check if there is any restriction on public cloud-hosted ERP.
+This is especially important if your ERP solution requires a higher degree of customization or integration to other external systems.
+If there are restrictions, a private cloud may be more appropriate for your business demands.

 Quality of Internet

-Whether it is cloud or on-premise, companies must take a long term prospective when making decision on ERP.
-With so much of marketing hype and sales talk going around, it is very tough for users with limited ERP exposure to understand the implications of various ERP solutions and options.
+Whether it is cloud or on-premise, companies must take a long term perspective when making a decision on ERP.
+With so much marketing hype and sales talk going around, it is very tough for users with limited ERP exposure to understand the implications of various ERP solutions and options.

 You may like to contact us for further discussion.